contagon/handbook/handbook/33-records-and-reports.md

 * Tithing and other financial records are properly recorded (see [34.1.2](34-finances-and-audits.md#3412-stake-clerks) and [34.2.2](34-finances-and-audits.md#3422-ward-clerks)).
 * Membership records are updated promptly and accurately.
 * Certificates of blessing, baptism and confirmation, and priesthood ordination are given to ward members.
-* The annual membership record audit is conducted and all audit exceptions are promptly corrected (see [33.6.19](33-records-and-reports.md#33619-audits-of-membership-records)).
+* The semiannual membership record audit is conducted and all audit exceptions are promptly corrected (see [33.6.19](33-records-and-reports.md#33619-audits-of-membership-records)).
-* The ward’s annual history is submitted to the stake at the end of each year (see [33.7](33-records-and-reports.md#337-historical-records)).
+* Ward clerks organize and coordinate the collection of stories for the unit history.
+If ward history specialists are called, they assist.
+(See [33.7.1](33-records-and-reports.md#3371-ward-and-stake-histories).)

 #### 33.3.2.3 Audits